-The American Lung Association in South Carolina continues to work for more local smokefree air ordinances.
-We support improvements in quit smoking benefits for workers, increased tobacco taxes and increasing the $5 million dollar allocation in state tobacco prevention funding.
+The American Lung Association in South Carolina will continue to advocate for comprehensive smokefree air ordinances, increased tobacco taxes and increased funding for the state tobacco prevention program

 Sign up for the latest lung health news sent right to your inbox.